mkosler/CSCE-443-Project-2/README.md

 All maps will be the same size.

+### Electrical Circuit Theme

+We plan to design these maps to look similar to a diagram of complex electrical circuits.
+We would use things like insulators, capacitors, and etc. as terrain types.
+This should lend to a simplistic sytle while still being able to look good.

+### Win state

+One side has lost the battle if:

+* They have lost the commander unit
+* The commander is the only unit that remains

 ## Overworld (Overall Map)

 The overall map is a simple grid of nodes with a distribution of strategic locations that, when captured by a side, give advantages to the controlling player.

 The overworld will be procedurally generated, ruled by providing a opening balance between each side.

+### Resources

+* gain more power the longer they are held by a single player( up to a cap, hopefully this will reduce back and forth fights over a single node )

+## Ideas

+If we have any ideas for features we would or could add into the game at some point, but were not in the original design, place them below.